 Setting Description Factory Default Startup/None The connection will be opened as the AWK-1137C starts up.
 Startup/None The connection will only be closed manually.
 Any Character/None The connection will be opened as soon as a character is received from the attached device.
 The connection will only be closed manually.
 Any Character/ The connection will be opened as soon as a character is Inactivity Time received from the attached device.
 The connection will be closed if no data is received for the time specified in Inactivity time.
+DSR on/DSR off The TCP connection is opened when the DSR signal is on, and closed when the DSR signal is off.
+DSR on/None The TCP connection is opened when the DSR signal is on.
+The connection will only be closed manually.
 DCD On/DCD Off The TCP connection is opened when the DCD (data carrier detect) signal is on, and closed when the DCD signal is off.
 DCD On/None The TCP connection is opened when the DCD signal is on.
 The connection will only be closed manually.

-Setting Description Factory Default 0 to 1024 This field specifies the maximum amount of data that is allowed 0 to accumulate in the serial port buffer before sending.
+Setting Description Factory Default 0 to 1024 This field specifies the maximum amount of data that is 0 allowed to accumulate in the serial port buffer before sending.

 0: Packet length is disregarded and data in the buffer will be sent as specified by the delimiter settings or when the buffer is full.
 1 to 1024: Data in the buffer will be sent as soon it reaches the specified length.

-Setting Description Factory Default Enable These fields are used to define special delimiter character(s) for Unchecked data packing.
+Setting Description Factory Default Enable These fields are used to define special delimiter character(s) Unchecked for data packing.
 Enable Delimiter 1 to control data packing with a single character; enable both Delimiter 1 and 2 to control data packing with two characters received in sequence.
 When these fields are enabled, serial data will accumulate in the serial port's buffer until the buffer is full or until the specified delimiter character(s) are received.
 For example, the carriage return character could be used as a delimiter in order to transmit each sentence or paragraph in a separate packet.
 Data will be packed according to Delimiter process.
 Delimiters must be incorporated into the data stream at the software or device level.